-Students participating in this financial education program meet with a trained peer in a confidential setting to discuss their financial goals and habits as well as resources to make their current and future goals achievable.
-Group events and presentations can be found on www.waubonsee.edu/moneymatters.
+Students participating in this financial education program meet with a trained peer in a confidential setting to discuss their financial goals and habits as well as resources to make their current and futures goals achievable.
+Group events and presentations can be found on the web page below.